Thursday, March 24

 • Organ Pipe Cactus National Park

 8. Tarantulas and Rattlesnakes live in Arizona.
 They are very dangerous and should only be handled by professionals.
-Some of the other animals that live in Arizona are: Black Bears, Coyotes, Deer, Javelina, Ringtail cat, and Skunk.
+Other animals that live in Arizona are Black Bears, Coyotes, Deer, Javelina, Ringtail cats, and Skunks.
 Never go near wild animals.

 9. Arizona is one of the hottest states in the United States.
-The hottest temperature ever record in Arizona was 128 degrees Fahrenheit in Lake Havasu City on June 29, 1994.
-The coldest temperature ever recorded in Arizona was -40 degrees (40 degrees below zero) in Hawley Lake Arizona on January 7, 1971.
+The hottest temperature ever recorded in Arizona was 128 degrees Fahrenheit in Lake Havasu City on June 29, 1994.
+The coldest temperature ever recorded in Arizona was -40 degrees (40 degrees below zero) in Hawley Lake, Arizona, on January 7, 1971.

 Share a fact about Arizona with us?